John Laurinaitis: Early life

 John Hodger Laurinaitis was born on July 31, 1962 in Philadelphia, Pennsylvania.
 He is of Lithuanian ancestry.

 Professional wrestling career

 National Wrestling Alliance/World Championship Wrestling (1986–1990)

-John Laurinaitis started wrestling in 1986 as Johnny Ace.
+Laurinaitis started wrestling in 1986 as Johnny Ace.
 At first, while wrestling in NWA's Florida Championship Wrestling, Ace frequently teamed with his brother The Terminator.
 He was also a flag-bearer for The Sheepherders and followed them to another NWA territory, Jim Crockett Promotions.
 Later, after JCP had been bought out by Turner Broadcasting Systems and become World Championship Wrestling, he formed a tag team with Shane Douglas called "The Dynamic Dudes".
 They were managed by Jim Cornette until Cornette turned on them for Bobby Eaton and Stan Lane's version of The Midnight Express.
 In his last televised WCW match, Ace lost to Mean Mark Callous, later known as The Undertaker, at Capital Combat on May 19, 1990.